Kalaiselvan88/COVID-data-analysis/README.md

 medcond_yn | Pre-existing medical conditions? | Plain Text
 onset_dt | Date of symptom onset | Date & Time

+## Inference

+* Except some most of the columns contain categorial data.
+So let us try to derive as much as information with the available numerical and categorial data.

+* Due to less numerical columns we cannot plot different types of plots like line, scatter and heat.
+So mostly we would be using histogram to identify the distribution of data.

 ## Data Analysis

 Let us try to ask below questions and try to derive some insights from the available data.